-MMUCAs offer a high potential to be employed for the automated assembly of supply chains of agents.
+MMUCAs offer a high potential to be employexed for the automated assembly of supply chains of agents.
 However, in order for MMUCAs to be effectively applied to SCF, we must ensure computational tractability while preserving optimality.
 In the IP proposed in [1] the number of variables grows quadratically with the number of transformations mentioned in the bids, thus limiting the application of MMUCAs to SCF.
 In this paper we have proposed an IP, CCIP, for MMUCAs that dramatically improves the computational efficiency of the IP reported in [1] by taking advantage of the topological characteristics of the WDP.
 At this aim, we have founded our analysis on observing the structure of the WDP that results after establishing dependence relationships among transformations.
-At the theoretical level, we have proved that CCIP brings a drastic reduction of the search space to be explored (decision variables) to solve the WDP.
-At the empirical level, we have observed that CCIP: (i) can deal with WDPs with more than twice as many transformations as DIP; and (ii) can significantly reduce the computation time (by a factor larger than 70).
-Therefore, we argue that our main contribution has been to make headway in the applicability of MMUCAs to SCF.
+We have proved that CCIP brings a drastic reduction of the search space to be explored (decision variables) to solve the WDP.
+The interested reader can find empirical evidence of the reductions achieved in [7].